LJ Bonham is a semi-subsistence hunter, hunting magazine editor, and firearms enthusiast who lives in the Rocky Mountains.

 It’s hard to beat a good rimfire gun for versatility and fun.

 Often classified as a self- and home-defense weapon, the shotgun is a real do it all firearm and indispensable for every hunter.

 The shotgun’s versatility comes from its varied ammunition.
 Light recoiling skeet and trap loads make an afternoon at the range a pleasure.
-Loaded with small number eight through number six shot, the gun comes into its own on rabbit and upland birds.
+Loaded with small number eight through number six shot, the gun comes into its own on rabbits and upland birds.
 Number six through number four shot is perfect for duck, geese, and turkeys.
 Buck shot and slugs turn the lowly shotgun into a close-range deer getter—just the thing in thick forest or hunting from a tree stand—and as a bonus, are suitable for defensive use.
-A specialized slug from Brenneke enables the shotgun to stop dangerous animals such as bear.
+A specialized slug from Brenneke enables the shotgun to stop dangerous animals such as bears.